trilitech/tezos-developer-docs/src/pages/tezos-basics/tezos-blockchain-overview/whitepaper/index.md

 **Second quarter**

 The amendment receiving the most approval in the first quarter is now subject to a vote.
-Stakeholders may cast a vote for, against or can choose to explicitely abstain.
+Stakeholders may cast a vote for, against or can choose to explicitly abstain.
 Abstentions count towards the quorum.

 **Third quarter**

 If the quorum is met \(including explicit abstentions\), and the amendment received  {% math inline="true" %} 80\% {% /math %} of yays, the amendment is approved and replaces the test protocol.
 Otherwise, it is rejected.
 Assuming the quorum reached was {% math inline="true" %} q {% /math %} , the minimum quorum  {% math inline="true" %} Q {% /math %} is updated as such:  {% math %} Q \leftarrow 0.8 Q + 0.2 q. {% /math %}

 The goal of this update is to avoid lost coins causing the voting procedure to become stuck over time.
 The minimum quorum is an exponential moving average of the quorum reached over each previous election.